guglielmo/docker.github.io/network/network-tutorial-overlay.md

 #### Create the services

-1. On `manager`, create a new overlay network called `nginx-net`:

-    ```bash
-    $ docker network create -d overlay nginx-net
-    ```

-    You don't need to create the overlay network on the other nodes, because it will be automatically created when one of those nodes starts running a service task which requires it.

-2. On `manager`, create a 5-replica Nginx service connected to `nginx-net`.
-The service will publish port 80 to the outside world.
+1. On `manager`, create a 5-replica Nginx service.
+The service will publish port 80 to the outside world, and it will be connected to the default ingress network.
     All of the service task containers can communicate with each other without opening any ports.

     > **Note**: Services can only be created on a manager.